Who Was Abigail Adams?

 Abigail Smith was born on November 11, 1744, (by the Gregorian calendar we use today) in Weymouth, Massachusetts.
-Abigail Adams is best known as the wife of President John Adams and for her extensive correspondence.
-She was also the mother of John Quincy Adams who became the sixth president of the United States.
 The daughter of a minister, she was a devoted reader, studying the works of William Shakespeare and John Milton among others.
 Adams did not, however, attend school, which was common for girls at the time.

 Marriage to John Adams

 With a busy law practice, John spent a lot of time away from home.
 This situation only worsened as he became an active member of the American Revolution and the Revolutionary War.
 Abigail was often left to carry much of the burden at home, raising their children and caring for the family farm.
 The couple remained close through continuous and intimate correspondence with each other.
 It is believed that they exchanged more than 1,100 letters.

 As John was busy hammering out a new government, Abigail expressed concern about how women would be treated.
 In one of her many letters to her husband, she requested that he “Remember the Ladies, and be more generous and favourable to them than your ancestors.
 Do not put such unlimited power into the hands of the Husbands.
 Remember all Men would be tyrants if they could.
 If perticuliar care and attention is not paid to the Laidies we are determined to foment a Rebelion, and will not hold ourselves bound by any Laws in which we have no voice, or Representation.”
 Odd spellings aside, Abigail often expressed her thoughts on political matters with her husband.
 Throughout her husband's career, Abigail served as his unofficial adviser.
 Their letters show him seeking her counsel on many issues, including his presidential aspirations.